High Probability Lower Bounds for the Total Variation Distance: Introduction

 Practically, one can observe that with two finite samples some fraction of observations will tend to illuminate a distributional difference more than others.
 At a population level, this translates to the fraction of probability mass one would need to change from $P$ to see no difference with $Q$.
 It is well known that this is an equivalent characterization of the total variation distance between $P$ and $Q$, see e.g. \cite{YuvalMixing}.
 We recall that for two probability distributions $P$ and $Q$ on measurable space $(\mathcal{X}, \A)$ the \emph{total variation (TV) distance} is defined as

-Therefore, based on finite samples of $P$ and $Q$, a finer question than ``is $P$ different from $Q$ ?'' could be stated as ``What is a probabilistic lower bound on the fraction of observations actually supporting a difference in distribution between $P$ and $Q$?''.
-This formally translates into the construction of an estimate $\hat{\lambda}$ satisfying
+Therefore, based on finite samples of $P$ and $Q$, a finer question than ``is $P$ different from $Q$ ?'' could be stated as ``What is a probabilistic lower bound on the fraction of observations actually supporting a difference in distribution between $P$ and $Q$ ?''.
+This would formally translate into the construction of an estimate $\hat{\lambda}$ satisfying